canonical/pebble/README.md

 Some details worth highlighting:

   - The `startup` option can be `enabled` or `disabled`.
-  - Environment variables are defined in an ordered list in case there are any dependencies.
   - There is the `override` field (for now required) which defines whether this entry _overrides_ the previous service of the same name (if any - missing is okay), or merges with it.